Al-Hajjaj ibn Yusuf: Death and legacy

-Al-Hajjaj died in Wasit in May or June 714 at the age of 53 or 54.
+Al-Hajjaj died in Wasit in May or June 714 at the age of 56 or 57.
 On his deathbed, he appointed his son Abd Allah to replace him as leader of the Friday prayers.
 He penned a letter to al-Walid, which concluded as follows:When I meet God and find favor with Him, therein shall be the joy of my soul.
 The eternity of God suffices me, and I therefore place not my hopes on mortals.
 Those who were before us have tasted of death, and after them we also shall taste it.

 The cause of his death, according to the 13th-century historian Ibn Khallikan, was a stomach cancer.
 The following year, al-Walid died as well, and his brother Sulayman came to power.
 As the heir apparent, Sulayman had allied with many of al-Hajjaj's opponents, particularly Yazid ibn al-Muhallab, whom he appointed governor of Iraq just after his accession.
 Possibly having been convinced by such allies that al-Hajjaj had provoked hatred among the Iraqis toward the Umayyads as opposed to fostering their loyalty, the caliph deposed the late viceroy's appointees and allies in the province and throughout the eastern Caliphate.
 This was likely due to their connection with al-Hajjaj personally.
 Among those who fell from grace was Muhammad ibn al-Qasim, who was dismissed from his governorship of Sindh and executed in Wasit.

 In the assessment of the historian Julius Wellhausen, al-Hajjaj was "harsh and at times hard, but not cruel; neither was he petty or bigoted".
-Though he was criticized in the early Muslim sources for his bombardment of Mecca and the Ka'aba during his siege of Ibn al-Zubayr, "other shameful deeds" al-Hajjaj was held responsible for are the "inventions and fabrications of the hatred of his enemies".
+Though he was criticized in the early Muslim sources for his bombardment of Mecca and the Ka'aba during his siege of Ibn al-Zubayr, "other shameful deeds" al-Hajjaj was held responsible for the "inventions and fabrications of the hatred of his enemies".
 Among these was a charge by an anonymous source recorded by al-Tabari that al-Hajjaj massacred between 11,000 and 130,000 men in Basra following his suppression of Ibn al-Ash'ath's revolt, in contrast to the older traditional Muslim sources, which held that al-Hajjaj granted a general pardon in Kufa and Basra after his victory for rebels who renounced Ibn al-Ash'ath.